weebsoftheshore/gitbook-rules/game-mechanics/game-mechanics-objects-and-targeting.md

 # Game Mechanics - Objects and Targeting

+When effects of cards or abilities use a card type or subtype descriptor and do not refer to a 'card', 'activation', 'materialization', or 'source', these effects will mean the object with the described type or subtype on the field.

 #### Objects

 1. Objects are defined as instanced representations of cards on the field, which include champions, allies, weapons, items, domains, phantasias, as well as any tokens.